Washington State Guard: Training, pay and benefits

-The Washington State Guard has an authorized cadre strength of 120 plus military personnel.
 Officers and enlisted personnel train mostly on a voluntary basis without pay, unless authorized and/or mobilized by the Governor of Washington, at which time they are paid at the same rate an equivalent rank in the National Guard would be paid.
+Members are generally required to purchase and maintain their own uniforms and accessories.
 State Guard personnel, however, are eligible for free hunting licenses in Washington.